 Reads one of the controller status registers.

-eStatusReg is the status register to read.
+ui32Base is the base address of the CAN controller.eStatusReg is the status register to read.

 This function reads a status register of the CAN controller and returns it to the caller.
 The different status registers are: